 - all investment firms trading EEOTC contracts on these financial instruments

-Trading venues and investment firms can submit position reports through the market data processor (MDP) system.
+Trading venues and investment firms should submit position reports through the FCA’s market data processor (MDP) system.

-Trading venues and investment firms submitting position reports can find reporting instructions on the following links:
+Trading venues and investment firms submitting position reports should use the following reporting instructions:

 Position management controls

 Trading venues in the UK facilitating the trading of commodity derivatives are required to have appropriate position management controls.
 This allows them to monitor and access information about commodity derivative positions.

 Our role in the position limit and reporting regime

 - calculating and setting spot month and other months’ position limits for commodity derivatives traded on trading venues in the UK based on the methodology set out in UK RTS 21

 - daily receipt of position reports

 - reviewing position limits where there are significant changes